Step7750/ScheduleStorm-Server/README.md

 Within the university's JSON block, you can have as many more attributes as you'd like.
 Here, you can specify usernames, passwords, api keys, and they'll all be passed to your University thread upon creation.

-#### How to get the RMP ID?
+#### How do I get the RMP ID?

 Simply go to [Rate My Professors](http://www.ratemyprofessors.com/) and search for your university in the search bar.
 Make sure you click on your university in the bottom "Schools" section.

 Afterwards, you will be forwarded to a URL such as: http://www.ratemyprofessors.com/campusRatings.jsp?sid=1416